syouhei3611/first_app_4_0_5/README.md

-# Ruby on Rails Tutorial: Sample Apprication
+# Ruby on Rails Tutorial: Sample Application

-This is the first apprication for the
+This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.jp) by [Michael Hartl](http://michaelhartl.com/).